 Watching the series after the election of Jeremy Corbyn as Labour leader is an interesting postscript (would Maggie have been an MP supporting Corbyn’s election?), but it serves as a reminder of the divide between female activists at the grassroots level and those participating in the leadership.
 Both Maggie and Helen are greatly helped in their political ambitions by the support of their mothers, who are willing to accept part of the caring responsibilities for their young families.
 While Corbyn’s shadow cabinet appointments have included more female appointees than ever before, there has been comment over the lack of the prominent positions held by women.
 There are similar gaps in the leadership of trade unions.

 Through the participation of the Corrigan women in the major events through the 20th century, Franceschild is reminding viewers that behind the famous political figures of the time, hundreds of women have formed the backbone of the trade union movement: still an incredibly relevant lesson today.

-[Image description: Cover of recent DVD release of The Key, supplied by SimplyMedia and shared under fair dealing.
+[Image description: Cover of recent DVD release of The Key, supplied by SimplyMedia.
 This shows a head, shoulders and hip shot of the young Mary (Dawn Steele) standing in front of a blurry crowd and looking straight at the camera with a look of intensity and readiness.
 She wears a dark blue belted striped jacket with a light blue shirt and a silver key pendant necklace.